 --

-Ideologies have existed perhaps as long as man can
+Ideologies have existed perhaps as long as man can remember.
+They are like belief or faith that separate man from man.

 - J. Krishnamurti